Symmercy/schoolholiday-calendar/README.md

 # schoolholiday-calendar

-This is a website that tells you dates of all school holidays and displays how many days are left until them
+## This is a website that tells you dates of all school holidays and displays how many days are left until them

-DISCLAMER: It's a bit incorrect but, I'm working on it
+* Calculates days
+* Calculates hours
+* Calculates minutes
+* Calculates seconds